OscarPellicer/prostate_lesion_detection/README.md

-# Prostate lesion detection, classification and segmentation system
+# Prostate mpMRI lesion detection system
 This repository contains the code for the paper [Deep Learning system for fully automatic detection, segmentation and Gleason Grade estimation of prostate cancer in multiparametric Magnetic Resonance Images](TO DO), which proposes a fully automatic system that takes a prostate multi-parametric magnetic resonance images (mpMRIs) from a prostate cancer (PCa) suspect and, by leveraging the [Retina U-Net detection framework](https://arxiv.org/abs/1811.08661), locates PCa lesions, segments them, and predicts their most likely Gleason grade group (GGG).
 This model has been adapated to only use [ProstateX](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges) data, achieving an AUC of 0.87 at the challenge online learderboard, hence tying up with the winner of the original [ProstateX challenge](https://doi.org/10.1117/1.jmi.5.4.044501).

 Please, cite the paper if you use any of the code in this repository: